 Idea and process

-Interestingly, even the indefatigable John Paterson can claim a role on instigating the establishment of the match factory in Port Elizabeth.
-According to Thomas Milward, the idea of establishing a match factory in Port Elizabeth was presented to him on a homeward bound liner by a fellow passenger, an Aberdonian named Paterson.
-Milward does not specifically refer to this passenger as John, yet surely it should be, as John Paterson was originally a native of Aberdeen for which he held a special candle.
+According to Thomas Milward, the idea of establishing a match factory in Port Elizabeth was presented to him on a homeward bound liner by a fellow passenger, an Aberdonian named Henry Paterson.
 Apparently, Paterson had alluded to him that he possessed some experience in match making in England and that, furthermore, he had already acquired some premises in Kirsten Street, Port Elizabeth, for that purpose.

 Like many other industries at that time, match making was not mechanised or automated in any way and could be characterised as a cottage industry in which the whole family participated and carried out the work in their own homes.
 Mr. Milward managed to persuade seventeen workers, mainly families, to emigrate to South Africa to staff his factory.
 The plant was of the crudest type where splints were imported ready to dip.
 It is recorded in booklet “The Match Industry in South Africa,” that the first match factory in South Africa was financially a failure.
 And after two years, the partnership with Mr. Paterson was dissolved.
-Given that Paterson died in 1880 and that as the first match factory commenced production in 1885, the date of the venture’s collapse would be 1887 or possibly even 1888.
-Whichever year it was, Paterson would have been deceased for at least seven years so D.R.
-Leith’s comment must surely be incorrect.
+The first match factory commenced production in 1885, the date of the venture’s collapse would be 1887 or possibly even 1888.

 Not to be despondent or browbeaten, Lazarus must have had a alter ego in Milward when he elected to carry on.
 In 1887, Milward met his match (sic) in William Brooker when William, an ex-employee of the famous British firm of Bryant and May, arrived in Algoa Bay.
 A meeting of minds occurred; a spark was ignited.
 As a consequence, a new partnership was concluded on the basis that Milward supplied the cash and Brooker the experience and technical expertise.